 The migration plan if you are already over 250 variants

 - Audit.
 Run the detection snippet across every product.
-Build a list of products where
+List the gaps; 251-vs-260 is a different urgency than 250-vs-1,800.

 - Patch with Fix 3.
 Ship the JSON endpoint hydration on the affected templates first.
 This stops the bleeding in hours, not days.

 - Validate.
-Add cart tests across the variant tail.
-Add at least one variant from index 251, 500, 1,000, and the highest index to your QA cart suite.
+Add variants from index 251, 500, 1,000, and the highest index to your QA cart suite.

 - Ship Fix 1.
-Roll out to a duplicate theme, QA on the high-variant products, then publish.
+Provision a Storefront API token, write the GraphQL pagination loop, roll out to a duplicate theme, QA, then publish.

 The takeaway